Association football positions: Forward

-Forwards (or strikers) are players who are positioned nearest to the opposing team's goal.
+Forwards are players who are positioned nearest to the opposing team's goal.
 The primary responsibility of forwards is to score goals and to create scoring chances for other players.
 Forwards may also contribute defensively by harrying opposition defenders and goalkeepers whilst not in possession.
 The most common modern formations include between one and three forwards; for example, a lone striker in a 4–2–3–1, paired strikers in a 4–4–2 or a striker and two wingers in a 4–3–3.

 Coaches will often field one striker who plays on the shoulder of the last opposing defender and another attacking forward who plays somewhat deeper and assists in creating goals as well as scoring.
-The former is sometimes a large striker, typically known as a "target man", who is used either to distract opposing defenders to help teammates score, or to score himself; the latter is usually of quicker pace, and is required to have some abilities like finding holes in the opposing defence and, sometimes, dribbling.
+The former is sometimes a large striker, typically known as a "target man", who is used either to distract opposing defenders to help teammates score, or to score themselves; the latter is usually of quicker pace, and is required to have some abilities like finding holes in the opposing defence and, sometimes, dribbling.
 In other cases, strikers will operate on the wings of the field and work their way goalwards.
 Yet another variation is the replacement of the target man with a striker who can thread through-balls.

 Players who specialise in playing as a target are usually of above-average height with good heading ability and an accurate shot.
 They tend to be the "outlet" player for both midfielders and defenders, able to "hold the ball up" (retain possession of the ball in an advanced position while teammates run forward to join the attack).
 They tend to score goals from crosses, often with the head, and can use their body strength to shield the ball while turning to score.

 Other forwards may rely on their pace to run onto long balls passed over or through the opposition defence, rather than collecting the ball with their back to goal like a target man.
 Some forwards can play both of these roles equally well.